Cast Iron Skillet Seasoning Instructions

 3. Thoroughly dry with a clean dish towel or blue shop towel

-4. Pour approximately half a teaspoon of oil into the pan and wipe a thin coating over the interior surface, lip, and handle with a clothe or shop towel.
-Flip the skillet over and apply the same process with a more liberal amount of oil on the rough exterior of the pan.
+4. Apply a small amount of cast iron seasoning to your paper towel and wipe a thin coating over the interior surface, lip, and handle with a clothe or shop towel.
+Flip the skillet over and apply the same process to the exterior of the pan.

 5. With a clean paper towel, wipe the interior and exterior of the pan until it has an almost dry matte look.
-It's important to wipe the pan until the point at which it seems that there is no more oil left on the surface, especially the interior.
-If you fail to remove enough oil, the pan will end up with a spidery/patchy look which is difficult to undo without extensive cleaning.
+It's important to wipe the pan until the point at which it seems that there is no seasoning blend left on the surface, especially the interior.
+If you fail to remove enough, the pan will end up with a spidery/patchy look which is difficult to undo without extensive cleaning.

 6. Place your pan gently upside down in the preheated oven being careful not to scrape the pan as you place it on the rack.